 The following experiments use the benchmark data for two types of experiments.
 First, the experiments evaluate the ability of language models to predict data correlation from column names.
 Second, the experiments evaluate a simple algorithm for NLP-enhanced data profiling, exploiting predictions on data correlation to prioritize data profiling steps.

-The following experiments evaluate the quality of correlation prediction methods in different scenarios.
-We assess prediction quality according to multiple metrics.
-More precisely, we consider five metrics of prediction quality.
-We consider recall, precision, and the F1 score (which combines recall and precision).
+To measure the ability of language models to predict data correlation, the experiments measure prediction quality according to multiple metrics.
+More precisely, the experiments consider five metrics of prediction quality: recall, precision, and the F1 score (which combines recall and precision).
 Here, recall is the percentage of correlated column pairs that were accurately identified.
 Precision is the ratio of actual column pairs among the ones predicted to be correlated.
 The F1 score is defined as $2\cdot p\cdot r/(p+r)$ (where $p$ and $r$ are precision and recall, respectively).
 The aforementioned three metrics are typically used in scenarios where a relatively sparse class of elements should be identified.
-Here, we identify correlated column pairs qualify as they tend to be relatively sparse (as shown in the next section).
+Strongly correlated column pairs qualify as they tend to be relatively sparse (as shown in the next section).

-Also, we measure Matthew's Correlation Coefficient (MCC)~\cite{Chicco2020} and simple prediction accuracy (considering the two classes ``correlated'' and ``uncorrelated'' for each column pair).
+The experiments also measure Matthew's Correlation Coefficient (MCC)~\cite{Chicco2020} and simple prediction accuracy (considering the two classes ``correlated'' and ``uncorrelated'' for each column pair).
 All of the aforementioned quality metrics yield values from the interval $[0,1]$ and higher values represent better quality.
-We report all five metrics in the following plots.
+The following plots report all five metrics.
 When verifying hypotheses about prediction quality, we consider a hypotheses as validated, if it is validated according to all of those five metrics.

 The performance of NLP-enhanced data profiling tools is evaluated by the number of correlated column pairs, verified within a budget on computation overheads.
 This budget can be measured, for instance, by the number of column pairs analyzed (the benchmark contains time measurements for correlation analysis as well, enabling experiments with budgets on computation time).
 Section~\ref{sec:tuning} contains more details on this scenario.